 Please note the Housing Rehabilitation & Lead Remediation Programs are currently under construction.
 Beginning November 29, 2017 through early 2018, MOHCD will not accept new applications.
 To be notified of the programs' status, please send us an email at email@example.com.
 Thank you for your patience!

-The Mayor's Office of Housing and Community Development assists homeowners of one to four unit properties to address code deficiencies, health and safety hazards, deferred maintenance, meet housing standards, remediate lead-based paint hazards, and to provide accessibility modifications.
+The Mayor's Office of Housing and Community Development helps homeowners of one to four unit properties to address code deficiencies, health and safety hazards, deferred maintenance, meet housing standards, remediate lead-based paint hazards, and to provide accessibility modifications.
 Loans are for low-income homeowners who are unable to secure conventional financing.

 The CalHOME program is funded by a periodic award from the California Department of Housing and Community Development ("HCD") and is available on a first come first serve basis.
 To be eligible for a CalHOME loan, a household must meet specific income, asset and property eligibilty as detailed below.